 Type of Brewing

-Because cone grinders crush the beans into extremely fine particles, they’re best for coffees that need slow extraction.
+Because conical grinders crush the beans into extremely fine particles, they’re best for coffees that need slow extraction.
 These include Turkish coffee and espresso.
 You can also use them with siphons.

 Unimodal distribution shows whether the grounds are sorted through in an even pattern.
 For many coffee styles, you need to ensure that the grounds are perfectly symmetrical.
 This guarantees that you get the best extraction possible.